whiskey drink in speakeasy

 Vibe: Laidback Old-School Bar

 Harry’s Country Club is a 1940’s style country-roadhouse bar with a large selection of whiskey.
+If that’s not your thing, they have an expansive menu that includes everything from wine to espresso martinis.

 The interior walls are lined with neat memorabilia and framed pictures and the space features brick walls, wood paneling, old-school style bar, and a jukebox.